What is a neck adjustment?

 Traditional Chiropractic vs. Upper Cervical Neck Adjustment

-Traditional chiropractors tend to treat the whole spine with manual therapy, manipulation, and mobilization (“manual” just means using the hands).
+Traditional chiropractors treat the whole spine with manual therapy, manipulation, and mobilization (“manual” means using the hands).

 Many crack your back or neck, which shouldn’t be the goal of chiropractic care.
 Also, traditional chiropractic adjustments may include quick, rough, uncomfortable motions.